I-10 East partially closed as workers repair huge hole in Basin Bridge

 Trending News

 Oversized loads will not be allowed through the area until the lane is reopened.
-DOTD did not specify whether additional lane closures would occur during the repair process.
+Mallett said additional lane closures will not occur during the repair process.

 More News